fuschia-centura/jinsi/README.md

 # jinsi
 This repository is for the Jinsi project!
-Jinsi is an interactive web app that lets people have fun with cellular automata and discover what can be made with them.
+Jinsi is an interactive web app that allows peoplehave fun with cellular automata and discover what can be made with them.